WebsiteBaker-modules/anynews/README.md

 ***Note:*** This is common practice to limit the scope of the CSS defintions to the Anynews container.
 This practice ensures that your CSS definitions do not overwrite styles defined in other modules, templates or the WebsiteBaker core.
 You should stick to this good practice when creating your own template files.

 ## Known Issues
-You can track the status of known issues or report new issues found in `Anynews` via GitHubs [issue tracking service](https://github.com/cwsoft/wb-anynews/issues).
-If you run into any issues with `Anynews`, please visit this page first and check if this issue is already known.
+You can track the status of known issues or report new issues found in Anynews via GitHubs [issue tracking service](https://github.com/cwsoft/wb-anynews/issues).
+If you run into any issues with Anynews, please visit this page first and check if this issue is already known.

 ## Questions
-If you have questions or issues with `Anynews`, please visit the [English](http://www.websitebaker2.org/forum/index.php/topic,12122.0.html) WebsiteBaker forum support threads and ask for feedback.
+If you have questions or issues with Anynews, please visit the [English](http://www.websitebaker2.org/forum/index.php/topic,12122.0.html) WebsiteBaker forum support threads and ask for feedback.

 ***Always provide the following information with your support request:***

  - detailed error description (what happens, what have you tried ...)
- - the `Anynews` version (go to WebsiteBaker section Add-ons / Info / Anynews)
+ - the Anynews version (go to WebsiteBaker section Add-ons / Info / Anynews)
  - your PHP version (use phpinfo(); or ask your provider if in doubt)
  - WebsiteBaker version, Service Pack number and build number of your version
  - name of the WebsiteBaker frontent template used (e.g. round, allcss ...)
  - information about changes you made to WebsiteBaker (if any)

 ## Credits
-Credits go to the WebsiteBaker forum member [Blackbird](http://www.websitebaker2.org/forum/index.php?action=profile;u=14154), who maintained the `Anynews` between July 2009 and March 2010 and the following users who provided translations of the `Anynews` language file.
+Credits go to the WebsiteBaker forum member [BlackBird](http://www.websitebaker2.org/forum/index.php?action=profile;u=14154), who maintained the Anynews between July 2009 and March 2010 and the following users who provided translations of the Anynews language file.

 - **Dutch (NL.php):** forum member [D72](http://www.websitebaker2.org/forum/index.php?action=profile;u=7298)
 - **French (FR.php):** by Guillaume Vielliard